D474designs/selfassesment-w2/README.md

 ## Using and Referencing Outside Resources

 Each prompt contains a list of outside resources you are allowed to use to support your work on that prompt.
-Using *any* other resources, online or otherwise, including previous class materials, or, communicating through any mechanism with anyone other than Hack Reactor staff during the assessments is academic dishonesty and is cause for **immediate removal from the course.** If you have any questions about whether a resource is available for use, or if you are in need of support, submit a help request.
+Using *any* other resources, online or otherwise, including previous class materials, or, communicating through any mechanism with anyone other than Hola Code staff during the assessments is academic dishonesty and is cause for **immediate removal from the course.** If you have any questions about whether a resource is available for use, or if you are in need of support, submit a help request.

 ## Self-Grading Process